rizkjackson/CBC-website/content/hpc/index.md

 research groups have disk space of their own mounted to the cluster.

-The cluster uses [Scyld ClusterWare], which for instance means that all nodes have identical operating-system setups (Red Hat Linux 6.6) and identical software tools installed.
+The cluster uses [Scyld ClusterWare], which for instance means that all nodes have identical Linux setups (Red Hat Enterprise 6.6) and identical software tools installed.
 We use [TORQUE PBS] for scheduling jobs and [Moab] to manage the workload.